wpexpertsio/password-protected/readme.txt

 * First Release.
 If you spot any bugs or issues please [log them here](https://github.com/benhuson/password-protected/issues).

 == Upgrade Notice ==

+= 1.7 =
+* Added 'password_protected_theme_file' filter and option to allow logged in users.
+Contribute to the translation of this plugin via our [Transifex page](https://www.transifex.com/projects/p/password-protected/resource/password-protected/).

 = 1.6.2 =
 Allow redirection to a different URL when logging out.